Variational Principles in Fang Uniform Spaces: Countable maximal statements

 \bprop Suppose that \bit \item[(b01)] $M(c,\calr)$ is nonempty, for all $c\in M$. \eit Then, for each $a\in M$ there exists $(x_n)\incl M$ with $x_0=a$ and $x_n\calr x_{n+1}$, for all $n$. \eprop

-This principle, due to Tarski \cite{tarski-1948}, is deductible from AC (= the Axiom of Choice), but not conversely; cf. Wolk \cite{wolk-1983}.
-Moreover, it seems to suffice for a large part of the "usual" mathematics; see Moore \cite[Appendix 2, Table 4]{moore-1982}. \sk
+This principle, due to Bernays \cite{bernays-1942} and Tarski \cite{tarski-1948}, is deductible from AC (= the Axiom of Choice), but not conversely; cf. Wolk \cite{wolk-1983}.
+Moreover, the {\it alternate Zermelo-Fraenkel system} (ZF-AC+DC) seems to be sufficient for a large part of the "usual" mathematics; see Moore \cite[Appendix 2]{moore-1982}. \sk

 {\bf (A)} Let $M$ be some nonempty set.
-Take a {\it quasi-order} $(\le)$ over $M$; as well as a function $\vphi:M \to R_+$.
+Take a {\it quasi-order} $(\le)$ over it, as well as a function $\vphi:M \to R$.
 Call the point $z\in M$, $(\le,\vphi)$-{\it maximal} when: $\vphi$ is constant on $M(z,\le)$.
 A basic result about the existence of such points is the Brezis-Browder ordering principle \cite{brezis-browder-1976} (in short: BB).